kamil109111/HotelManagerSystemv2/README.md

 Application contains two parts.
 First part is for guests and the second part is for hotel employees and administrators.

+## Technologies
+* ASP.NET Core 3.1
+* Bootstrap 4

 ## Features
 List of features

 As a Guest you can:
+* check the hotel offer
+* book a room

+As a Hotel Employee you can:
+* manage bookings
+* manage payments

+As an Administrator you can:
+* manage room
-*
+* manage user accounts
-* Awesome feature 2
-* Awesome feature 3

 ## Screenshots
 ![Example screenshot](./img/screenshot.png)

-## Technologies
-* Tech 1 - version 1.0
-* Tech 2 - version 2.0
-* Tech 3 - version 3.0

-## Features
-List of features ready and TODOs for future development
-* Awesome feature 1
-* Awesome feature 2
-* Awesome feature 3